 Load time from 1st ‘mission complete’ notice to world-map screen: SAME

 Although XCOM: Enemy Unknown is possibly one of the best action strategy games ever created, it doesn’t seem to challenge your internal storage (which is a good thing if you have an old/slow HD).
 Maps are pretty small enabling some fast loading times.
-If you have a low spec PC and are still after a AAA title that keeps you hooked, you can’t go wrong with XCOM: Enemy Unknown.
+If you have an older hard drive and are still after a AAA title that keeps you hooked, you can’t go wrong with XCOM: Enemy Unknown.

 DEAD RISING 2: OFF THE RECORD – HD vs SSD Loading Times (High Settings):